Mylaana/AresExpedition/README.md

 # WIP :
 ## /!\Critical BUG/!\ :
-bug eventstate avec gain plant/mc? de flip d'ocean, bonus perdu au refresh action phase : plant/heat conversion should not be mandatory if param is maxed out at start
-Rollback button does nothing
+bug eventstate avec gain plant/mc? de flip d'ocean, bonus perdu au refresh Rollback button does nothing

 ## Other BUG: